cap-js/docs/java/change-tracking.md

   in case of frequent changes.
 You should consider the retention policy of the change log as it will not be deleted when you delete the entities.
 - Consider the performance impact.
 Change tracking needs to execute additional reads during updates to retrieve and compare updated values.
   This can slow down the update operations and can be very expensive in case of updates that affect a lot of entities.
 - Consider the ways your entities are changed.
-You might want to track the changes only on the projections that are used for the user interaction and not on the domain level or for data replication.
+You might want to track the changes only on the service projection level that are used for the user interaction and not on the domain level (for instance during data replication).
 - If you want to expose the complete change log to the user, you need to consider the security implications of this.
 If your entities have complex access rules, you need to consider how to extend this rules to the change log.